 Types of pain-killing medications include:

-- Analgesics: These are also called pain relievers and include common non-narcotic medications such as ibuprofen and aspirin.
-Analgesics are usually used for mild cases of discomfort, and are typically prescribed following such procedures as a root canal or tooth extraction.
+- Analgesics: These are also called pain relievers and include common non-narcotic medications such as aspirin or ibuprofen.
+Analgesics are usually used for mild cases of pain, and are usually prescribed after dental procedures, such as a root canal or tooth extraction.

 - Anesthetics: Anesthetics can either be topically applied or injected.
 Dentists often apply topical anesthetics with a cotton swab to an area of the mouth where a procedure such as a restoration will be performed.
 This numbs the affected area.
 Topical anesthetics are used in many dental procedures such as tooth restoration.
 Topical anesthetics also are used to prepare an area for injection of an anesthetic.
 Novocaine and Lidocaine are the most common kind of injectable anesthetics.

-- Sedatives: Nitrous oxide, or laughing gas, is a form of sedative.
-Conscious sedation involves administering a sedative while the patient is alert and awake.
-Deep sedation or general anesthesia involves administering a medication that places a patient in a state of monitored and controlled unconsciousness.
+- Sedatives: Laughing gas, also called nitrous oxide, is a type of sedative.
+Administering a sedative while the patient is alert and awake is known as conscious sedation.
+General anesthesia, or deep sedation, involves administering a medication that places a patient in a state of monitored and controlled unconsciousness.

 Many people associate the high-pitched whirring of a dental drill with pain, in fact, just the sound alone can make many people wince.
 A relatively new technique called air abrasion uses powerful particles of aluminum oxide to remove debris and decay.
 The most exciting thing for patients is that air abrasion is painless and, in some cases, doesn’t require an anesthetic.

 Air abrasion leaves behind a gritty feeling in your mouth, which is simply rinsed away almost instantaneously using a small suction device.
-Tiny cracks and imperfections on a tooth can be fixed using air abrasion.
+Tiny cracks and imperfections on the teeth can be fixed using this procdeure.

-Although air abrasion is not suitable for work on crowns and bridges, it is often used for bonding procedures, and on tooth restorations involving composite, or tooth-colored fillings.
+Air abrasion can not be used for crowns and bridge procedures.
+However, it is often used for bonding procedures, and while restoring teeth through composite, or tooth-colored fillings.

 Some dental procedures, such as tooth extractions and oral surgery, may call for our office to prescribe medications before or after a procedure.
 These medications are used to prevent or fight an infection, or to relieve any post-operative discomfort and pain.